NewsLocal News

 The state granted an extended probationary period after threatening to pull the license over years of reported problems, including systemic and wide-ranging abuse.

+Two former detention officers face sexual abuse-related charges stemming from alleged incidents that happened at the facility.
 The allegations, which also include a civil lawsuit, prompted Tulsa County to take over operations over the summer and hire David Parker as a new manager to fix the situation.

 The first probation period deadline was Sept.
-30. In October, Tulsa County commissioners learned that the state is still not granting a full license.
+30. In October, Tulsa County commissioners learned the state is still not granting a full license.

 The facility was non-compliant in one area: missing or incorrect documents, such as overnight checks and confinement logs.

-“We turned over boxes and file cabinets and I couldn’t find them,” said Parker.
+Parker said that problem began before he got the job, “We turned over boxes and file cabinets and I couldn’t find them."

 While unearthing missing paper could be a tall order, Parker said instead he is working with the licensing agency, the Office of Juvenile Affairs, to change document filing policies.